 Characteristics of swine breeding and EFs are shown in Table 5.12; the emission factors reflect the share of covered/uncovered storage systems.
-In the 2006 submission, parameters such as: average weight of sows, production of slurry (t year-1 per t live weight) and volatile solid content in the slurry (g SV/kg slurry w.b.) were updated.
-The slurry production considered the different swine categories (classified by weight and housing characteristics).
-Volatile solid content were determined experimentally from 598 measurements carried out by CRPA (CRPA, 1996; CRPA, 2006[a]).
+The slurry production considered the different swine categories (classified by weight and housing characteristics); the average weight of sows, the production of slurry (t year-1 per t live weight) and the volatile solid content in the slurry (g SV/kg slurry w.b.) have been set on the basis of 598 measurements carried out by CRPA (CRPA, 1996; CRPA, 2006[a]).

-In 2015, the EF from sow was 22.31 kg CH4 head-1year-1, and for the other swine category was 8.77 kg CH4 head-1 year-1 (average swine EF is 8.27 kg CH4 head-1year-1).
+In 2016, the EF from sow was 22.84 kg CH4 head-1year-1, and for the other swine category was 9.01 kg CH4 head-1 year-1 (average swine EF is 8.46 kg CH4 head-1year-1).
 In Table 5.14 the time series of EFs for the swine category (sow and other swine) are shown.
-The CRF IEF reported is 6.23 kg CH4 head-1 year-1.
+The CRF IEF reported is 6.45 kg CH4 head-1 year-1.
 IPCC 2006 Guidelines default EF is 7 kg CH4 head-1year-1 for market swine and 11 kg CH4 head-1year-1 for breeding swine respectively, for cool temperature and 13°C as average annual temperature (IPCC, 2006).
 The difference between the EF and the IEF is due to the reduction in CH4 because of biogas recovery (see Annex 7.2).

 For reporting purposes, the VS daily excretion and Bo is estimated and is useful to verify the EF accuracy.
 The VS daily excretion was estimated for each sub-category with the following parameters: animal number, production of slurry (t/y/t live weight) and the volatile solids content in the slurry (g VS/kg slurry).
-Methane producing potential (Bo) used Equation 10.23 from the IPCC (IPCC, 2006).
+Methane producing potential (Bo) used Equation 10.23 from the IPCC (IPCC, 2006, volume 4, chapter 10).